mbahjadol/dbz-check-test/pg_sqlsvr/README.md

-# SQLServer to PostgreSQL
+# PostgreSQL to SQLServer

-data flow with SQLServer as source connector and MySQL as sink connector examples.
+data flow with MySQL as source connector and PostgreSQL as sink connector examples.

 [<< Back to dbz-check-test Root](../README.md)